Soils & Soil Health

 Mahoning-Miner association: deep, nearly level to gently sloping, somewhat poorly drained and very poorly drained soil on the till plain and the lake plain.

-This information can be found in the Lorain County Soil Survey Book at the Lorain Soil & Water Conservation District office or by clicking the link below.
+This information can be found in the Lorain County Soil Survey Book at the Lorain Soil & Water Conservation District office.

 Lorain County Soil Survey – free while supplies last